Army soldier wanted to carry out attack in U.S., FBI says

 The suspect, Smith, had initially wanted to fight overseas for a far-right Ukrainian paramilitary group, according to LaMar.

-During his 2018 flirtation with the Ukrainian militia, Smith said passed on instructions on how to make improvised explosive devices (IED)that could be detonated with a cell phone, according to the FBI.
+During his 2018 flirtation with the Ukrainian militia, Smith passed on instructions on how to make improvised explosive devices that could be detonated with a cellphone, according to the FBI.

-And by this past August, Smith told an FBI source that he also wanted to conduct "an attack within the United States" and that he was "looking for more 'radicals' like himself," according to LeMar.
+And by this August, Smith told an FBI source that he also wanted to conduct "an attack within the United States" and that he was "looking for more 'radicals' like himself," according to LaMar.

 "Smith talked with the confidential source about killing members of the far left group, Antifa, as well as destroying nearby cell towers or local news station," the affidavit said.